-5.10 Open Burning of Ammunition
+5.11 Open Burning of Ammunition

 - a.
 Open burning of ammunition is a well-established and accepted practice in South Sudan.
-Prior to conducting any burn, the following precautions should be taken. - All ammunition inspected to determine it is not of a nature that will detonate through burning. - Items with bursting charges are not to be included in the burning operation

-- A safety cordon is established that is appropriate to 2/3rds the limit for a high order detonation of all items involved. - An initiation method is adopted that allows time for the operator to be in a safe position when explosive begins to burn. - Agencies are required to details their methodology for open burning in their SOPs.
+Prior to conducting any burn, the following precautions should be taken. - All ammunition inspected to determine it is not of a nature that will detonate through burning. - Items with bursting charges are not to be included in the burning operation - A safety cordon is established that is appropriate to 2/3rds the limit for a high order detonation of all items involved. - An initiation method is adopted that allows time for the operator to be in a safe position when an explosive begins to burn. - Agencies are required to details their methodology for open burning in their SOPs.

-5.11 EOD Reporting
+5.12 EOD Reporting

-- a.
+a.
 Comprehensive reports are required following the completion of an EOD task.
 The destruction of ERW during spot EOD tasks shall be recorded in the IMSMA NTS and UXO Spot Reports, ensuring the appropriate sections of the Survey123 forms are completed.
-Responses to ERW call-outs or investigations of suspected items reported by community members and/or humanitarian partners, including after EORE sessions delivery, that end up being FFEs and/or domestic scrap shall also be recorded as EOD spot task activity; however, the FFE and/or domestic scrap shall not be tallied in the number of items.
-All other EOD tasks shall be recorded in the IMSMA Completion Report and highlighted in the organisation daily progress report. - b.
-Photographs of the item or items prepared for disposal shall be taken at least twice after the charge placement but before the det-up procedure; and after the demolition, to prove successful outcome.
-The pictures should clearly show: - Complete item or items or a stack prepared for demolition with charge placement. - A complete crater after demolition. - c.
+Responses to ERW call-outs or investigations of suspected items reported by community members and/or humanitarian partners, including after EORE sessions delivery, that following investigation are determined to be FFEs and/or domestic scrap shall also be recorded as EOD spot task activity; however, the FFE and/or domestic scrap shall not be tallied in the number of items.
+All other EOD tasks shall be recorded in the IMSMA Completion Report and highlighted in the organisation daily progress report.

+- b.
+For UXO Spot Tasks, at least three (03) photographs shall be taken and included in the Spot Task report.
+Two (02) photos will be taken prior to the initiation and one (01) will be taken post detonation.
+The pictures should clearly show: - Item(s) on location as found or stacked prior to charge placement and tamping - Complete item or items or a stack prepared for demolition with charge placement and partial tamping in place where applicable. - A complete crater after demolition. - c.
 Whenever Logistical Disposal of an ammunition stockpile is taking place, adequate authorisations shall be obtained, and handover and disposal certificates provided and signed by all parties. - d.
 A specimen handover and disposal certificate showing the minimum detail to be included is attached as Annex C to this chapter.

-5.12 Demolition Orders
+5.13 Demolition Orders